 - For Arc to crash, a major catastrophe sufficient to cause damage to other surrounding structures would have to take place.

 - Could people be crushed under the capsule?

 - Arc’s cabin could never get close to you - unless you are as tall as a six-storey house.
 Arc’s counterbalance means that it will not rise or lower unless gently powered.
 The capsule will never come close to the ground or any building and sensors will stop Arc short of any moving obstacle.
 Arc can only land in the docking position.

 - If necessary, a flight can safely return to dock within 40 seconds.

 - Would passengers and their bags be checked with an airline-style security process?

 - Many attractions operate a range of highly effective security measures and Arc will be no exception.
-We will be following the advice of the police and other emergency services on the best security and safety measures.
+We will be following the advice of the police and other emergency services on the best security, safety and infection control measures.

 - Could Arc’s mirrored finish reflect spots of glare or heat (as London’s ‘Walkie-Talkie’ building did)?

-- The ‘Walkie-Talkie’s’ concave shape concentrated the sun’s rays.
+- The ‘Walkie-Talkie’ building’s concave shape occasionally concentrates the sun’s rays (allegedly).
 Arc is the opposite - its capsule shape is convex (curved outwards) which disperses them.
 The masts are also strongly curved, limiting reflections, and, because Arc is always moving, any reflections

 would be as brief as you’d get from a passing vehicle.